nmfisher/thermion_examples/README.md

 # Thermion Examples

-This repository contains example Dart and Flutter projects for the Thermion rendering toolkit.
+This repository contained example Dart and Flutter projects for the Thermion rendering toolkit.

+These are being merged into the main repository.
+Please see https://github.com/nmfisher/thermion/examples